USMC1941/CS213-Rutgers/Assignments/Chess/README.md

    -  Resign
    -  Draw
    -  Drawing board display as specified

+   > Note: You are NOT required to implement stalemate.

 -  **Javadoc, 10 pts**: Comment ALL classes, fields, and methods with Javadoc tags (not just plain comments).
 Also, make sure you record your name in each Java file with the `@author` Javadoc tag.
 Run `javadoc` to generate the Javadoc HTML documentation

    There are numerous online resources that show how to write Javadoc comments, and how to use the `javadoc` tool.
+Here's one such [resource](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html).
 It's pretty straightforward.

 -  Penalties

-   -  10 pts: ANY deviation from specified format for drawing the board such as extra spaces, extra blank lines, weird characters, other sketchy artwork, etc.
+   -  5 pts: ANY deviation from specified format for drawing the board such as extra spaces, extra blank lines, weird characters, other sketchy artwork, etc.
    -  5 pts: Game starts with black making the first move
    -  5 pts: Javadoc HTML not generated
    -  Up to 5 pts: Incomplete Javadoc tags in code